jkkicks/Vela/README.md

 python --version  # Windows
 python3 --version # Mac/Linux

-# SparkBot requires Python 3.9+
+# Vela requires Python 3.9+
 ```

 **Virtual Environment Not Activating:**
 - Look for `(.venv)` at the beginning of your command prompt
 - Windows: Try using Command Prompt instead of PowerShell
-- Make sure you're in the SparkBot directory when activating
+- Make sure you're in the Vela directory when activating

 ### Common Installation Issues